botpress/documentation-v12/docs/conversation-studio/conversation-studio-intro.md

 - refine the natural language understanding;
 - edit the conversational flow after testing it;
 - manage everything related to your conversational design;
+- train a NLU model;
+- test and debug your chatbot;
 - and so much more.

 ![conversation-studio-intro](conversation-studio-intro.png)